-This week's #TBT gallery brings us back to January of 1992.
+This week's #TBT takes us back to February of 1998.

 Editor’s Note: We’re taking a look back at the stories that defined the past decade.
 Today, we’ll review the top stories from 2013-2015.
 Monday, we’ll look back on 2016-2018, and on Tuesday, we’ll wrap up the series by highlighting the top stories from 2019.